HOW TO MAKE PAPER CANDY CANES for Christmas ornaments and gift toppers.

 Square up your piece of paper.
 Any white paper will do.
 I just use printer paper.

-Now, grab a few markers, and make a few lines down one side and across the bottom of your paper.
+Now, grab a few markers, and make a few straight lines down one side of the paper and a few straight lines across the bottom.

 As you can see, I’m not picky about my lines being perfectly straight.

 Once you’ve drawn 3 or 4 lines, turn your paper over.

 Starting at the blank corner, roll the paper diagonally to the opposite corner.

 This is when the magic happens!

 When you get to the end, secure with a small piece of tape.

 TIP: Kids might find it easier to roll the paper up around a pencil.
 Just let the pencil drop out after taping the end of the candy cane.

 Oooooh!
 Look at all these gorgeous “candy sticks”!
 Don’t they look yummy?

 Curving your candy cane: